elliejeanclark/startup/notes.md

 ### The Basics
 You will want to specify the the `animation-name` and `animation-duration` to tell the code what animation to use and how long to complete the animation.
 The `alternate` tag tells it to go backwards through the animation as well. `infinite` tells the animation to loop for infinite times.
+The `animation-iteration-count` will allow you to specify how many times you want the animation to occur.
+You can also just use the `animate` property, and then what you enter after will be in the following order: duration, optional easing-function, delay, iteration-count, direction (aka going backwords or forwards through your keyframe), fill-mode, play-state, name of animation.
 ### Keyframes
 Keywords like from and to help you tell keyframe what to do as time progresses.
 You can also specify a specific point at which you want a different thing to happen.
 Like `95%`.
+To name the animation put the name of the animation after the `@keyframes` property.